 You might be thinking: if I’m going to straighten my teeth, why not whiten them too?
 This is why most home aligner companies offer whitening products to go with their aligners.

 Candid even throws a whitening kit in with your aligner package for free.
-You can straighten and whiten your teeth simultaneously – just pump the foam into your aligners, put them on, and go about your day.
+You can straighten and whiten your teeth simultaneously—just pump the foam into your aligners, put them on, and go about your day.
 They can also send you a Philips Zoom whitening right after you sign on, so you can whiten your teeth before treatment while they spend a few weeks designing your aligners.
 However, this premium option costs an extra $299.

 AlignerCo doesn’t sell any whitening products, let alone include them for free.
 But this is one of the reasons they can offer such low prices.